-I felt so sad today learning of the untimely and sudden death yesterday of Martin Eric Ain, the former bassist of Celtic Frost and Hellhammer.
+I felt so sad today learning of the untimely and sudden death of Martin Eric Ain who died yesterday.
+Ain was the former bassist of Celtic Frost and Hellhammer.
 He was only 50 years old, and reportedly died of a heart attack.

 Celtic Frost were arguably the first metal band that I really got into as a teenager.
 Every time I visited a record store I would always, always look for something from Celtic Frost.
 In part to try to find something rare (I never did), but in part to determine the quality of the store: if they had any Celtic Frost albums then I judged it to be a good store.

-Twenty-two years after getting into them, I finally got to see Celtic Frost play live in Glasgow in 2007, they were co-headlining with Kreator.
+Twenty-two years after first listening to them, I finally got to see Celtic Frost play live in Glasgow in 2007.
+They were co-headlining with Kreator.
 It was a year before they split up again.
 That was one of the most memorable concerts that I’ve been to.
 It was an event.

-I feel honoured to have seen Ain play live, to have seen Celtic Frost play live.
+I feel honoured to have seen Celtic Frost play live, to have seen Ain play live, to have been in the same room as him.

 There was clearly a complex relationship between Tom G Warrior and Martin Eric Ain through the years.
 A push-pull relationship.
 Something that came up again recently in a post on Thomas Gabriel Fischer’s blog, “Mammon’s inexorable temptation” where he lamented what Ain was doing with Celtic Frost’s heritage, selling off old kit on a Facebook page.

 I was sad when Celtic Frost ended.
-Monotheist was a brutal album.
-It was very different from their 80s albums—it was more raw, darker, more nihilistic.
+Monotheist was a brilliant, brutal album.
+It was very different from their 1980s albums—it was more raw, darker, more nihilistic.
 And it didn’t feature their famous sounds-like-a-vacuum-cleaner guitar tone.
 I was hoping for more new music.

 No new music ever came from the Fischer/Ain partnership, although I have loved what Thomas Gabriel Fischer went on to create with Triptykon.